Tutorial

 Takeaway: Actionable Insights for Your Brand

 • Adopt a Hybrid Workflow: Use physical dress forms for what they excel at — perfecting fit and quality.
-Then, take one photo of that finished garment and let an AI tool like Picjam generate a full portfolio of on-model marketing images, blending craftsmanship with efficiency.
+Then, take one photo of that finished garment and let Picjam's ghost mannequin removal tool generate a full portfolio of on-model marketing images.

 Ready to see how much your brand could save by making the switch?